 For mental health crisis needs, the Emergency Department at University of Minnesota Medical Center’s West Bank offers a safe, secure environment 24/7 and a fresh perspective to help you cope.
 With a dedicated program to handle behavioral emergencies, we assess and stabilize your current situation.
 We’ll refer you and recommend next steps, which may include admission to a psychiatric unit.

-If your situation is more severe, Behavioral Health Services offers adult inpatient care at University of Minnesota Medical Center.
-Trained and dedicated professionals are ready 24/7 to accept you and ensure your safety.
-With skill, compassion and respect, the Adult Mental Health Inpatient Programs staff will provide acute crisis assessment, focused intervention and discharge planning.
+If your situation is not a crisis but requires 24-hour care, we offer inpatient care.
+Trained and dedicated professionals are ready 24/7 to accept you and ensure your safety in a locked environment.
+With skill, compassion and respect, the Adult Mental Health Inpatient Program staff provide acute crisis assessment, focused intervention and discharge planning.

 55+ inpatient treatment program (also known as Senior Mental Health Program)

 We offer specialized care to treat the unique mental health needs of older adults.
 Our treatment program for older adults, established in 1976, was the first of its kind in the nation.
 Knowing the latest trends in geriatric psychiatry, our interdisciplinary staff members show a clear enthusiasm for working with you and your family.
 This program at University of Minnesota Medical Center emphasizes coping methods and critical links to family and community resources.